ulif/diceware/docs/manpage.rst

     contain one word on each line.

 ``diceware -w en_securedrop -s 2``
-    Create a passphrase with two special chars spread over the generated passphrase and containing words from wordlist "``en_securedrop``".
+    Create a passphrase with two special chars appended at the end of the generated passphrase and containing words from wordlist "``en_securedrop``".
 This is one of the wordlists that come included with `diceware`.
-Creates something
+Creates something like:
-    like:
-    "``PlayaBrigVer{SeesNe-tsGets``".
+    "``PlayaBrigVertSeesNestsGets{-``".

 ``diceware -w en_adjectives en_nouns -n 2``
     Create two syntactically meaningful phrases, each one consisting of an